-Respiratory Arrest is the cessation of oxygen throughout the body.
-Failure of the lungs to deliver oxygen can result in death if untreated.
-A lack of oxygen to the brain will cause a loss of consciousness, and immediate treatment is essential for the chances of survival.
-Artificial ventilation treatment is the necessary act for saving respiratory arrest patients.
-Make sure to call 911 immediately and then, perform CPR.
+Respiratory arrest is the cessation (stoppage) of oxygen throughout the body.
+Failure of the lungs to deliver oxygen can result in death if no action is taken.
+A lack of oxygen to the brain will cause a loss of consciousness and death.
+Immediate treatment is essential for the chances of survival.

+Treatment: Artificial ventilation treatment is the standard emergency action required for saving respiratory arrest patients.
+Call 911 immediately and perform CPR.

-Human Heart
+Heart Anatomy